Shooting inside California Costco kills 1, injures 2

 CORONA, Calif. — A gunman opened fire inside a Southern California Costco during an argument Friday night, killing a man, wounding two other people and sparking a stampede of terrified shoppers before he was taken into custody, police said.

-Police swarmed the Costco after shots were reported at the huge store about 50 miles from downtown Los Angeles.
+Police swarmed the Costco after shots were reported at the huge store about 50 miles southeast of downtown Los Angeles.

 Witnesses told KCAL-TV that a man with a Mohawk haircut was arguing with someone near a freezer section when he pulled a gun and fired at least six shots.

-The man involved in the argument was killed and two other people were wounded, Lt.
+The man involved in the argument was killed and two other people were wounded, Corona police Lt.
 Jeff Edwards said.
-There was no immediate word on their conditions.
+In a release issued after 1 a.m.
+Saturday, Corona police said their conditions were unknown.

-The suspected gunman was apprehended, claimed to be injured and was taken to the hospital, Edwards said.
-His name and condition were not immediately released.
+The suspected gunman was apprehended, said he was injured and was taken to the hospital, Edwards said.

+No identities were immediately released.
+One of those hospitalized was an off-duty officer from another agency.
+Police said the name of the deceased won't be released until the Riverside County coroner notifies family.

 Shoppers and employees described terror and chaos as the shots rang out.